worldluoji/front-end/react/next/next.md

 - Extensive Session Management: While Middleware can manage basic session tasks, extensive session management should be managed by dedicated authentication services or within Route Handlers.
 - Direct Database Operations: Performing direct database operations within Middleware is not recommended.
 Database interactions should be done within Route Handlers or server-side utilities.

+## Automatic code-splitting and prefetching
+To improve the navigation experience, Next.js automatically code splits your application by route segments.
+This is different from a traditional React SPA, where the browser loads all your application code on initial load.

+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.

+Furthermore, in production, whenever `<Link>` components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!

 ## reference
 - https://nextjs.org/docs
 - https://bun.sh/guides/ecosystem/nextjs